milaninayak123/pl300-powerbi-notes/notes/14-performance-optimization.md

 # Part 14 — Performance Optimization

+*The seven golden rules for keeping a Power BI model fast.*

 Every idea in this part serves one goal: **a smaller model performs better** — faster loads, faster refreshes, less memory.

 ## What Slows a Model Down